Dimitrova14/AutomationTestProject-StorySpoilApp/README.md

 > _🧪 Web .NET Core application to be tested, provided by Software University 'SoftUni' - Bulgaria_

 ## Test cases
-Written test cases by me for this appliation can be found on [this link](https://docs.google.com/spreadsheets/d/12lT1Vx_w5uk_1OYGQB11z21SnuCglMVo/edit?usp=drive_link&ouid=101865710122533479047&rtpof=true&sd=true).
+Written test cases by me for this application can be found on [this link](https://docs.google.com/spreadsheets/d/1EQ8GlasIktTlla4jjLqdzei-pgCaJ4JP/edit?usp=drive_link&ouid=101865710122533479047&rtpof=true&sd=true).

 Features: